Loading

 A modern avenue running parallel to the picturesque Arbat Street was first envisioned in Joseph Stalin's 1935 Master Plan, however the project was delayed by the outbreak of the Second World War, and work did not begin until the late 1950s.
 The first stage of the project, the Novoarbatsky Bridge, was completed in 1957.
 Between 1957 and 1963, the city redeveloped land on the opposite (western) bank of the Moskva, creating the beginning of Kutuzovsky Prospekt, and completing the main part of New Arbat by 1968.

-The southern side of the avenue (excluding the historical buildings of the Praga Restaurant and the Grauerman Nursery near Arbat Square) is dominated by a series of V-shaped, 26-storey office built atop a long two-storey structure housing restaurants, retail establishments and two underground levels for storage and delivery.
+The southern side of the avenue (excluding the historical buildings of the Praga Restaurant and the Grauerman Nursery near Arbat Square) is dominated by a series of V-shaped, 26-storey office buildings constructed atop a long two-storey structure housing restaurants, retail establishments and two underground levels for storage and delivery.
 Despite the government's public statements against gambling, more than half of this space was for a long time occupied by casinos.
 On July 4, 2009, a new government ban restricted gambling to four permitted zones, effectively putting an end to the industry in Moscow; the Novy Arbat casinos have subsequently either closed or morphed into entertainment centers and restaurants.

 The northern side, has five narrow 26-storey apartment towers positioned perpendicularly to the avenue.
 The space between the towers is occupied by (west to east):